 The latest browsers often have video players built in.
-For example, Netscape Navigator includes Live Video and Microsoft Internet Explorer uses the Windows Media Player.
+For example, Microsoft Internet Explorer uses Windows Media Player.
 To ensure that site visitors can view your video, provide a link to a site from which they can download the appropriate plugin.

-NetObjects Fusion supports these popular video file formats:
+NetObjects Fusion supports these video file formats: